 401(k) plan: Anyone can have a 401(k) through their employer since it’s an employer-sponsored account.
 According to the IRS, an employee must be allowed to participate in a 401(k) if the person is 21 years of age, has given one year of service, and works 1,000 hours in 12 months.

 How Much Can I Contribute to an IRA or 401(k)?

 Each account – IRA and 401(k) – has different contribution limits.
-However, both have raised limits for contributors over the age of 50.
-The amounts listed below are for 2019.
+However, 401(k) contribution limits were raised for all contributors.
+The amounts listed below are for 2022.

-IRAs: The contribution limit for a person under the age of 50 is $6,000.
+IRAs: The contribution limit per year for a person under the age of 50 is $6,000.
 Once you’ve reached 50, you get an additional $1,000 to “catch up” for retirement.
-That means you can contribute a total of $7,000.
+That means you can contribute a total of up to $7,000 each year.

-401(k)s: For an employee under the age of 50, the contribution limit is $19,000.
+401(k)s: For an employee under the age of 50, the contribution limit is $20,500.
 This is considerably more than the IRA contribution limit.
-The “catch up” addition is also great at $6,000 for a total contribution of $25,000 once you’re 50 years old.
+The “catch up” addition is also great at $6,500 per year.
+For a total contribution of $27,000 once you’re 50 years old.